MiczFlor/RPi-Jukebox-RFID/docs/CONFIGURE.md

 ## Copy the media player script

 Inside the directory `/home/pi/RPi-Jukebox-RFID/scripts/` you find the file `rfid_trigger_play.sh.sample`.
 You need to make a copy of this file, because you might edit this file at a later stage.
-If you don't make a copy there is a chance that the changes you make might be overwritten by the master on GitHub, if you update the code.

 ~~~~
 $ cd /home/pi/RPi-Jukebox-RFID/scripts/